 If your waist is 29″ or less, I suggest curving the end of the ruffle using a French ruler.
 This step will make your apron ruffles fall gracefully on your back.

 This is the end of part one.
-Join me on Tuesday when I will be showing you how to make the Christmas tree patchwork with lights to really make this Christmas apron stand out!
+Check out part two where I show you how to make the Christmas tree patchwork with lights to really make this Christmas apron pattern stand out!

 This is a definite MUST-MAKE!
 The only thing I would suggest is hemming or trimming the ruffle BEFORE ruffling.
 It just makes the process much smoother.